AdobeDocs/commerce-operations.en/help/operational-playbook/leadership/principles.md

 ![Two figures](../../assets/playbooks/stakeholders.png)
 Stakeholders are those with an interest in your project’s outcome.
 They are typically members of your project team, project managers, executives, project sponsors and finally, your end users.
 It’s important to secure buy-in from all relevant stakeholders to ensure effective change.
 If you fail to get support from key stakeholders who contribute to the final decision, projects often fail.

 It’s also important to make sure you have an effective process in place to train and upskill users on the new systems or platforms.
 People can often be a strong barrier to change, especially when they are unfamiliar with a new system and the impact that this may have on the processes and workflows within their environment.
 Having effective change management and training processes may help mitigate this.
-In addition, upskilling users will ensure you get the most out of the system.
-Teams that are well-versed in the platform will be able to optimise the platform for effectiveness, ensuring you get the most bang for your buck.
+In addition, upskilling users ensures you get the most out of the system.
+Teams that are well-versed in the platform are able to optimize the platform for effectiveness, ensuring you get the most bang for your buck.

 ## Steering committee